Haletran/42_Cloud-1/README.md

 [Subject](https://cdn.intra.42.fr/pdf/pdf/147805/en.subject.pdf)

+## TODO

+- [ ] Need to replace Ansible yml file for container creations into a docker compose
+- [ ] Setup TLS/https with duckdns domain
+- [ ] Setup NGINX as proxy instead of raw port
+- [ ] Setup .env generation and copy
+- [ ] Add automatic way to connect to a server (ssh key generation)
+- [ ] Add custom user instead of root (like ansuser or else) and check if container already exist etc...
+- [ ] Add check for distro in installation docker to make this compatible with every server distro
+- [ ] Make persistent data with volumes

 ## Project

 The VPS on `Vultr` is running on Ubuntu 20.04.1 LTS (GNU/Linux 5.4.0-42-generic x86_64) as required by the subject.